argvrutter/exampleusageplz/documents/final_report.md

 * Track version information

 ### Testing
-TODO: update
+TODO:
 We intend to incorporate Unit testing, functional tests, continuous integration as codebase enters a maintainable state.

 ### Tools
-TODO: Update
+TODO:
-Tools such as Python, flask, MySQL, React.js will be used.
+Python, Flask, Flask-SQLAlchemy & MySQL, React.js will be used.
 WorldOfCode can be leveraged for mining of projects to document.

 ## Team
 ### Skills
-Aiden and Racheal has front end / full stack development background working with PAIRS lab, and from coursework (COSC340).
+Aiden and Racheal have front end / full stack development background working with PAIRS lab, and from coursework (COSC340).
 Aiden has experience with repository mining and devops as well as REST APIs.
 Justin has a back end focused background with some full stack experience.
 All team members are proficient in Python.

 ### Roles
-TODO: Update
-Aiden will the be project manager for the entirety of the project.
+Aiden was the be project manager for the entirety of the project.
-Roles will be primarily fixed, however, if needed we may branch out and help eachother with specific parts of the project.
-Aiden will focus primarily on the repository mining, Racheal will focus primarily on front end implementation, and Justin will focus primarily on back end implementation.
+Roles were be primarily fixed, however, if needed we would branch out and help eachother with specific parts of the project.
+Aiden focused primarily on the repository mining and backend implementation, Racheal focused primarily on the frontend implementation, and Justin will focused primarily on backend implementation.

 ## Project Management
 TODO: Update
 The completion on a minimum viable working version of this project seems feasible.
-The team plans to meet once to twice a week
+The team usually met up once to twice a week.

 ### Schedule
-TODO: update

     | Week        | Description|
     | ----------- | -----------|
-    | 02/21       | Sprint 1 - Primarily fimiliarize ourselves with the technologies that we are going to be using.
+    | 02/21       | Sprint 1 - Familiarize ourselves with the technologies that we are going to be using.
-    | 02/28       | Sprint 1 - Keep familizarizing ourselves with the technologies.
+    | 02/28       | Sprint 1 - Keep familiarizing ourselves with the technologies.
 Work on setting up framework for the front end and back end.
     | 03/07       | Sprint 2 - Mockup(s) for views on frontend
     | 03/14       | Sprint 2 - Development of database schemas
     | 03/21       | Sprint 3 - Implement prototype main page with search
-    | 03/28       | Sprint 3 - Implement prototype content schema and usage mining service
+    | 03/28       | Sprint 3 - Implement prototype content schema and usage mining service.
+Unit Tests.
-    | 04/04       | Sprint 4 - Add user service, user registration & so on for frontend
+    | 04/04       | Sprint 4 - Refine prototypes and conduct more tests.
     | 04/11       | Sprint 4 - Render and Integrate with content (curation)
     | 04/18       | Sprint 5 - Add repos
     | 04/25       | Sprint 5 - Finalize our proof of concept.
     | 05/02       | Final week of class, present project.

 ### Process
-TODO: update
-The team will be using Agile methodology using 2 week sprints.
+The team utilized the Agile methodology using 2 week sprints.
 Agile is an itterative approach that makes use of incremental improvement through small and frequent sprints or releases.
 It is important for the team to use an itterative approach as it allows more flexibility.
-As our needs may change throughout the course of the semesters, it is important to gain feedback from our target customer and make modifications accordingly.
+As our needs may have changed throughout the course of the semesters, it is important to gain feedback from our target customer and make modifications accordingly.
 This is more suitable than common choices such as the waterfall method, which focuses on developement all at once.
 Because our requirements may change, this was not suitable for the project.
 Something like pair programming was also not suitable; because the development timeframe for this project is so short, it is necessary that our resources are maximized across all functions of the project.

 ## Lessons Learned